The AI Capability Audit helps you decide where AI belongs in the work, what stays human-owned, and which workflow is worth improving first.

 • the review steps that stay human-owned,

-• the first workflow worth changing,
+• the first workflow to improve,

 • a proof point that will show whether the change helped.